jackzellweger/rent-to-sale-price-ratios/README.md

 m.save('../web_build/index.html')
 ```

-**Hosting A Simple Website:** I could have set up a server at Linode or some similar service.
+**Hosting A Simple Website**

+I could have set up a server at Linode or some similar service.
 However, there are turnkey static site hosts that just ask you to upload a `.html` without any of the fuss around installing Apache or any other web server software.

-**Making It Happen Automatically:** I wanted this whole apparatus to run automatically at the press of a button.
+**Making It Happen Automatically**

+I wanted this whole apparatus to run automatically at the press of a button.
 I didn't even want to have to download the datasets manually.
 Everything had to happen without any intervention on my part.

 So, I wrote a shell script that creates a directory structure, downloads all the needed data, and then runs a Python script.